Winter course registration

-Applying for the Certificate in Law
+Applications for the Certificate in Law program are accepted throughout the year.

-You must be highly proficient in the English language, meeting minimum undergraduate degree language proficiency requirements;
+Students must be highly proficient in the English language, meeting minimum undergraduate degree language proficiency requirements;

 If you are a Queen’s student: